Quick Answer (TL;DR)

 - You actively use the remedies-tracking and correlation features

-- You need doctor-ready PDF reports of your snoring history
+- You need doctor-ready PDF reports of your snoring history (premium feature)

 Who Should Use Snollo